kurttheviking/uuid-with-v6-js/README.md

 ### Collision risk

 By default, each UUIDv6 ends with 8 hex-encoded random bytes.
 If your application generates more than 4,294,967,296 ids per [100 nano-second interval](https://tools.ietf.org/html/rfc4122#section-4.1.4) you will certainly experience id collision.
-Furthermore, following the logic of the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem#Approximations),the probability of a collision is greater than 50% when generating approximately 78,000 ids per interval.
+Furthermore, following the logic of the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem#Approximations),the probability of a collision is greater than 50% when generating approximately 78,000 ids per interval:

 ```js
 assert((1 - Math.pow(Math.E, ((-1 * (78000 * (78000 - 1))) / (2 * 4294967296)))) > .5)